rjodinchr/vulkan-shader-profiler/README.md

 * The `Vulkan-Loader` needs to be able to find the manifest in `<vulkan-shader-profiler>/manifest/vulkan-shader-profiler.json`.
 This can be achieve by using the follow environment variable: `VK_ADD_LAYER_PATH=<path-to-vulkan-shader-profiler-manifest>`.
 * The Layer needs to be enabled.
 Either directly from the application, or using the following environment variable: `VK_LOADER_LAYERS_ENABLE="VK_LAYER_SHADER_PROFILER"`.

+It is also possible to extract the content of the memories of buffers and images used by a specific dispatch.
+It requires to first do a first run to then extract the targeted dispatch.
+After that a second run can be done with `VKSP_EXTRACT_BUFFERS_FROM=<trace.spvasm>` set.
+It will generates a `<trace.spvasm.buffers>` file that can be used later on with the `vulkan-shader-profiler-runner` to initialize the memories of the images and buffers used.

 ## On ChromeOS

 Make sure to have emerged and deployed the `vulkan-shader-profiler`.